 Over the years, DCCC has hosted many Grandmasters who conducted Simultaneous (Simuls) or gave lectures like 5-time U.S Champion Hikaru Nakamura, 7-time U.S female Champion Irina Krush, Maurice Ashley (1st African American GM ever), former World Champion (Under 16) Alexander Lenderman, former U. S Champion Gregory Kaidonav, former women’s world Champion Alexandra Kosteniuk, Sergey Kudrin, former Mexican national Champion Manuel Leon Hoyos, former Michigan great Benjamin “Ben” Finegold, WGM Martha Fierro and National Master the late Dr. David Allen from Cleveland.

 DCCC has also brought in local greats long-time National Master John Brooks, James “Jimmy” Canty, International Master Atulya Shetty, International Master Safal Bora, National Master Bill J. Calton, National Master Ariel Levi and, Mickey Maloy.

 Detroit City Chess Club is also host of the All-City Chess Team which is held once a year at the Detroit Institute of Arts honoring Detroit’s top chess players.

-There are several individuals inducted into the Detroit City Chess Club’s Harold Steen Hall of Fame which is long-time educator Karen Clingman, National Master John Brooks, Ed Mandell (All of the King’s Men and store) and the late chess Coach Glenn Smith.
+There are several individuals inducted into the Detroit City Chess Club’s Harold Steen Hall of Fame which is long-time educator Karen Clingman, National Master John Brooks, Ed Mandell (All of the King’s Men and store), late chess Coach Glenn Smith, and the late chess Coach Malcolm Lewis.